subshell/helm-charts/charts/sophora-server/README.md

 It's also possible to use postgres as your jcr repository.
 To use postgres with jcr set `sophora.server.persistence.repositoryType` to `postgres`.

-## gRPC API (Sophora v6+)
+## Sophora RPC (Sophora v6+)
-Sophora 6 introduces a gRPC API. gRPC is basically HTTP/2 but requires specific non-default settings in most HTTP proxies, including Ingress Controllers.
+Sophora 6 introduces a completely new API for client-server communication called Sophora RPC (short srpc).
+Srpc is based on gRPC which in return is essentially HTTP/2 but requires specific non-default settings in most HTTP proxies, including Ingress Controllers.
 To deal with this, the chart now supports deploying a second Ingress for the gRPC API, which can be configured differently from the main Ingress.

 This is not enabled by default.
 To enable it, set `grpcIngress.enabled` to `true` and configure it as needed.
-The example configuration contains the required settings for the Nginx Ingress Controller.
+The example configuration contains the required settings for the Nginx Ingress Controller (all paths starting with `/sophora.srpc.` need to be forwarded as gRPC traffic).

 ## Tips for productive installations